 In the Netherlands universities have no formal responsibility to house their students.
 Students’ housing companies and private parties provide rooms for students.

 International students can contact the International office for assistance in finding accommodation.
 The availabilty of accommodation may vary, so students are advised to send in their application as soon as possible.

 CHE works together with Idealis, the students’ housing company in Ede.
-As soon as you have applied for and have been admitted to one of our international programs we will send you the explanation and procedure “how to find a room”.
+As soon as you have applied for and have been admitted to one of our international programs we will send you the brochure “how to find a room”.
 In most cases a room can be found at a reasonable distance from the university.

 Medical services & health insurance